ryan-tabar/Fourier-Animations/README.md

   - Constructors
   - "this" keyword
   - Getters and setters
-  - methods
+  - Methods
-  - arrow operator and it's usefullness with "this" keyword
+  - Arrow operator and it's usefullness with "this" keyword
 - Some basic HTML and CSS formatting
 - Using the HTML canvas and accessing it through JavaScript